vinegarhq/vinegarhq.github.io/src/Vinegar/Troubleshooting.md

 ### Can't dock plugin windows

-This issue occurs both on Wayland and X11-based desktop environments.
-You may enable Virtual Desktop in Vinegar's settings or untick the "Allow the window manager to control the windows" option in the Advanced Wine Settings to mitigate this.
+This is an issue that affects all Wayland compositors and the majority of X11 window managers.
+You may enable Virtual Desktop in Vinegar's settings or if you're on X11, untick the "Allow the window manager to control the windows" option in the Advanced Wine Settings to mitigate this.

 Wine's native Wayland driver currently doesn't support this functionality and therefore doesn't offer a solution.